Volodymyr Mulyava

 Volodymyr Savovych Mulyava, or Volodymyr Muliava (12 September 1937 – 17 October 2019) was a Ukrainian philosopher and politician who served as a People's Deputy of Ukraine from Kalush between 1994 and 1998.
-He was hetman of Ukrainian Cossacks.
+He was hetman of Ukrainian Cossacks, appointed by the modern patriotic organization Ukrainian Cossacks, from 1992 to 1998 and then holding the honorary title of Hetman until his death.